Elyesthe1/Elyesthe1/README.md

 # Hi, I'm Elyes — also known as Elyesthe 1

-Student, future engineer
+Student, future engineer based in Nice, France.
-Based in Nice, France
-Developer focused on low-level systems and game development
+Developer focused on low-level systems and game development.

----

-## About Me

-I am a student developer who codes mainly for **learning and enjoyment**.
+I am a student developer who codes mainly for learning and enjoyment.
-I enjoy taking ideas and turning them into functional programs, understanding how things work under the hood, and constantly improving my technical level.

-I am particularly interested in:
-- Low-level programming
-- System programming
-- Game development fundamentals

----

-## Technical Stack

-### Languages
-- C
-- C++
-- Bash

-### Main Interests
-- System programming
-- Low-level development
-- Game mechanics
-- Performance and logic

-Programming is both a learning tool and a passion for me.
+Programming is both a passion and a way for me to improve every day.

+Interested in low-level programming, system programming, and game development fundamentals.

+**Languages:** C, C++, Bash
+**Main interests:** system programming, low-level development, game mechanics, performance and logic